 Christine Cloutier, a member of the British Association of Teachers of Dance, began dancing at the age of 5 years old with Helen Syjut Dance Studio in Sault Ste.
 Marie.
 At the age of 10, she auditioned for the National Ballet School of Canada and was accepted to the 4 week summer program.
 The NBS then awarded Christine a full year scholarship in 1976.
-After her year with the NBS she was then accepted to the prestigious Quinte Ballet School.
+After her year with the NBS, she was accepted to the prestigious Quinte Ballet School.

-In 1990, Christine was offered the position as Ballet Mistress for Kim Greco of Kiana School of Dance Arts in Sault Ste.
+In 1990, Christine was offered the position as Ballet Mistress for Kim Greco of Kiana School of Dance Arts, in Sault Ste.
 Marie.
 After being away for 15 years, Christine embraced the idea of returning to her home town once again.

 In 1993, Christine bought out Shelley Peters, and in 1994, Soo Dance Unlimited was born.

-Sandra and her children have been a part of the SDU family for 8 years, all participating in one dance form or another.
-Last year, SDU welcomed Sandra as the first Acro teacher, and she will continue her role this year.
+Sandra and her children have been a part of the SDU family for 10 years, all participating in one dance form or another.
+SDU welcomed Sandra as our first Acro teacher, and has directed the Adult Competitive Team the last few years.